fl196-waikato/2024-MSA_Phase2-Data-Science/README.md

 If you want to see some details about the printed messages, you can review the file "Code and summary including printed messages."

 Part 3 - Deep Learning is in the file "MSA_Phase2_DeepLearning_codes and summary.ipynb."
-Additionally, the prediction file, which was also submitted on Kaggle, is named "cnn_predictions with deep learning."
-The summary file is named "MSA_Phase2_DeepLearning_summary.pdf."
+Additionally, the prediction file, which was also submitted on Kaggle, is named "cnn_predictions with deep learning.csv" The summary file is named "MSA_Phase2_DeepLearning_summary.pdf."